 As highly skilled Mouth and Oral Cancer Negligence Solicitors, we work closely with medical experts to support our clients in compensation claims related to these conditions.
 Our specialist knowledge and partnerships have resulted in numerous successful claims for clinical negligence involving mouth cancer misdiagnosis, delayed treatment, and improper management.

 By choosing Lanyon Bowdler, you can be confident in receiving the best legal expertise.
-Our medical negligence lawyers are widely recognised for successfully handling complex medical negligence claims.
+Our medical negligence lawyers are widely recognised for successfully handling complex medical negligence compensation claims.
 We are committed to providing exceptional client care and will work closely with you to achieve the best possible outcome, helping you regain control of your life.

 We are a Law Firm in Wales, who has offices located in Shrewsbury, Telford, Oswestry, Ludlow, Hereford, Bromyard and Conwy, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
 No matter where you live in England or Wales, our expert team is here to support your oral cancer compensation claim.